June 14, 2025

 Q1: What kind of tax breaks can solar manufacturers in Algeria really expect?

-A: You can look forward to some pretty significant tax breaks.
+A: You can look forward to significant tax breaks.
 Key among them are potential Corporate Income Tax (CIT) holidays or reductions (especially helpful in the early years!), Value Added Tax (VAT) exemptions on imported machinery and raw materials (a big cost saver upfront!), and customs duty exemptions on essential manufacturing inputs.
 These are designed to make a real difference to your setup costs and early profitability.

 Q2: Is the 51/49 ownership rule still a major hurdle for foreign investors in Algeria’s solar manufacturing sector?